ZaidAljundiHW2/CANSURF/README.md

 ### YOLOv11 Benchmarking

-A benchmarking script is provided to evaluate a trained YOLOv11 model on the CANSURF validation dataset using standard object detection metrics including:
+Benchmarking scripts are provided to evaluate a trained YOLOv11 model on the CANSURF validation dataset using standard object detection metrics including:

 - Precision
 - Recall